 Community Development and Action, MA

-We’re excited to announce that the Applied Sociology, MA program has now evolved into an original new program replacing the current sociology master's program indefinitely.
-The innovative new program is titled the Master of Arts in Community Development and Action, also known as MACDA.
-Offered at Roosevelt University’s downtown Chicago campus, MACDA will begin in the Fall of 2017 semester.
+We’re excited to announce that the Applied Sociology, MA program has now evolved into an original, innovative new program titled the Master of Arts in Community Development and Action, also known as MACDA.
+Offered at Roosevelt University’s downtown Chicago campus, MACDA’s inaugural cohort began in the Fall of 2017 semester.

 Dual Language Teacher Leadership, MA